History of the foreign relations of the United Kingdom: Diplomatic service

 Pitt brought on board three foreign ministers with strong reputations.
-William Grenville (1791–1801) saw France as a profound threat to every nation in Europe, and he focused his attention on its defeat, working closely with his cousin PM Pitt.
+William Grenville (1791–1801) saw revolutionary France as a profound threat to every nation in Europe, and he focused his attention on its defeat, working closely with his cousin Pitt.
 George Canning (1807–9), and Viscount Casterleagh (1812–15) were highly successful in organizing complex coalitions that in the end defeated Napoleon.
 Castlereagh to Canning displayed imagination and energy, although their personalities clashed to the point of fighting a duel.
+Britain was in her prime (with the exception of a period after Pitt resigned, of pacifism under Lord Addington when Britain sued for peace in 1801-02) during the Revolutionary and Napoleonic Wars, funding six coalition wars back to back that tore Napoleon’s forces across two thousand miles of fronts, from Portugal to Moscow.
+Almost every European country was subsidised and assisted by Britain at some point between 1793 and 1815, most consistently Austria, Prussia, Russia, Spain (after 1808), Portugal, and Sweden.

 Britain as a naval and maritime power

 Britain's leaders realized the value of the increasingly powerful Royal Navy, and made sure that in various treaties it added naval bases and obtained access to key ports.
 In the Mediterranean region, it controlled Gibraltar and Minorca, and had advantageous positions in Naples and Palermo.
 The alliance with Portugal concluded in 1703 protected its approaches to the Mediterranean.
 In the North, Hanover played a role (it was ruled by the English king), while the alliance with Denmark provided naval access to the North Sea and the Baltic.
 Meanwhile, French maritime power was weakened by the Treaty of Utrecht which forced it to destroy its naval base in Dunkirk.
 English maritime power was boosted by a series of commercial treaties, including those of 1703 with Portugal, with the Netherlands, Savoy, Spain and France in 1713.
 Although the merchants of London had little direct say at the royal court, the king appreciated their contribution to the wealth of his kingdom, and to his tax base.